 Owners of protected trees must not carry out, cause or permit any of the prohibited activities without having received the necessary written consent.
 However, owners are still fully responsible for their trees’ safety and maintenance and have the same legal duty of care regarding their trees as does anyone that owns unprotected trees.

-With our wealth of local authority experience in administering all aspects of TPOs, trees in Conservation Areas, and dealing with High Hedge Complaints, we are perfectly placed to assist tree owners by advising on your management options and responsibilities, to ensure that your trees remain safe and healthy.
+With our wealth of local authority experience in administering all aspects of TPOs and trees in Conservation Areas, we are perfectly placed to assist tree owners by advising on your management options and responsibilities, to ensure that your trees remain safe and healthy.

 Tree Preservation Orders and other Protected Trees